-{5.3, 5.6, TS.3.3}

-- D.1.6 If global net negative CO2 emissions were to be achieved and be sustained, the global CO2-induced surface temperature increase would be gradually reversed but other climate changes would continue in their current direction for decades to millennia (high confidence).
-For instance, it would take several centuries to millennia for global mean sea level to reverse course even under large net negative CO2 emissions (high confidence). {4.6, 9.6, TS.3.3} - D.1.7 In the five illustrative scenarios, simultaneous changes in CH_4 , aerosol and ozone precursor emissions, which also contribute to air pollution, lead to a net global surface warming in the near and long term (high confidence).
-In the long term, this net warming is lower in scenarios assuming air pollution controls combined with strong and sustained CH_4 emissions reductions (high confidence).
-In the low and very low GHG emissions scenarios, assumed reductions in anthropogenic aerosol emissions lead to a net warming, while reductions in CH_4 and other ozone precursor emissions lead to a net cooling.
-Because of the short lifetime of both CH_4 and aerosols, these climate effects partially counterbalance each other, and reductions in CH_4 emissions also contribute to improved air quality by reducing global surface ozone (high confidence).

-{6.7, Box TS.7} (Figure SPM.2, Box SPM.1)

-- D.1.8 Achieving global net zero CO2 emissions, with anthropogenic CO2 emissions balanced by anthropogenic removals of CO2, is a requirement for stabilizing CO2-induced global surface temperature increase.
-This is different from achieving net zero GHG emissions, where metric-weighted anthropogenic GHG emissions equal metric-weighted anthropogenic GHG removals.
-For a given GHG emissions pathway, the pathways of individual GHGs determine the resulting climate response,46 whereas the choice of emissions metric47 used to calculate aggregated emissions pathways that reach and sustain net zero GHG emissions defined by the 100-year global warming potential are projected to result in a decline in surface temperature after an earlier peak (high confidence). {4.6, 7.6, Box 7.3, TS.3.3} - D.2 Scenarios with very low or low GHG emissions (SSP1-1.9 and SSP1-2.6) lead within years to discernible effects on greenhouse gas and aerosol concentrations and air quality, relative to high and very high GHG emissions scenarios (SSP3-7.0 or SSP5-8.5).
-Under these contrasting scenarios, discernible differences in trends of global surface temperature would begin to emerge from natural variability within around 20 years, and over longer time periods for many other climatic impact-drivers (high confidence). {4.6, 6.6, 6.7, Cross-Chapter Box 6.1, 9.6, 11.2, 11.4, 11.5, 11.6, Cross-Chapter Box 11.1, 12.4, 12.5} (Figure SPM.8, Figure SPM.10) - D.2.1 Emissions reductions in 2020 associated with measures to reduce the spread of COVID-19 led to temporary but detectable effects on air pollution (high confidence) and an associated small, temporary increase in total radiative forcing, primarily due to reductions in cooling caused by aerosols arising from human activities (medium confidence).
+{4.6, 7.6, Box 7.3, TS.3.3}

+D.2 Scenarios with low or very low GHG emissions (SSP1-1.9 and SSP1-2.6) lead within years to discernible effects on greenhouse gas and aerosol concentrations, and air quality, relative to high and very high GHG emissions scenarios (SSP3-7.0 or SSP5-8.5).
+Under these contrasting scenarios, discernible differences in trends of global surface temperature would begin to emerge from natural variability within around 20 years, and over longer time periods for many other climatic impact-drivers (high confidence). {4.6, Cross-Chapter Box 6.1, 6.6, 6.7, 9.6, Cross-Chapter Box 11.1, 11.2, 11.4, 11.5, 11.6, 12.4, 12.5} (Figure SPM.8, Figure SPM.10)

+D.2.1 Emissions reductions in 2020 associated with measures to reduce the spread of COVID-19 led to temporary but detectible effects on air pollution (high confidence), and an associated small, temporary increase in total radiative forcing, primarily due to reductions in cooling caused by aerosols arising from human activities (medium confidence).
 Global and regional climate responses to this temporary forcing are, however, undetectable above natural variability (high confidence).
-Atmospheric CO2 concentrations continued to rise in 2020, with no detectable decrease in the observed CO2 growth rate (medium confidence).48 {Cross-Chapter Box 6.1, TS.3.3} - D.2.2 Reductions in GHG emissions also lead to air quality improvements.
-However, in the near term,49 even in scenarios with strong reduction of GHGs, as in the low and very low GHG emissions scenarios (SSP1-2.6 and SSP1-1.9), these improvements
+Atmospheric CO2 concentrations continued to rise in 2020, with no detectable decrease in the observed CO2 growth rate (medium confidence).

+{Cross-Chapter Box 6.1, TS.3.3}

+D.2.2 Reductions in GHG emissions also lead to air quality improvements.
+However, in the near term, even in scenarios with strong reduction of GHGs, as in the low and very low GHG emission scenarios (SSP1-2.6 and SSP1-1.9), these improvements are not sufficient in many polluted regions to achieve air quality guidelines specified by the World Health Organization (high confidence).
+Scenarios with targeted reductions of air pollutant emissions lead to more rapid improvements in air quality within years compared to reductions in GHG emissions only, but from 2040, further improvements are projected in scenarios that combine efforts to reduce air pollutants as well as GHG emissions with the magnitude of the benefit varying between regions (high confidence). {6.6, 6.7, Box TS.7}.

-46 A general term for how the climate system responds to a radiative forcing (Glossary).
+&lt;sup>46 A general term for how the climate system responds to a radiative forcing (see Glossary).

-47 The choice of emissions metric depends on the purposes for which gases or forcing agents are being compared.
-This Report contains updated emissions metric values and assesses new approaches to aggregating gases.
+&lt;sup>47 The choice of emissions metric depends on the purposes for which gases or forcing agents are being compared.
+This report contains updated emission metric values and assesses new approaches to aggregating gases.

-48 For other GHGs, there was insufficient literature available at the time of the assessment to assess detectable changes in their atmospheric growth rate during 2020.
+&lt;sup>48 For other GHGs, there was insufficient literature available at the time of the assessment to assess detectable changes in their atmospheric growth rate during 2020.

-49 Near term: 2021-2040.
+&lt;sup>49 Near term: (2021-2040)